10 Best Things to Do in Tulum, Mexico

 4. Discover the Best Mayan Ruins

 The easiest way to visit the Mayan Ruins in Mexico is by renting a car.
-Alternatively, book a tour on GetYourGuide or travel by private transfer.
+Alternatively, book a tour online.

 The best Archaelogical Sites near Tulum are the Muyil Ruins, Coba Ruins, and Ek Balam Ruins.